idaholab/moose/modules/doc/content/citing.md

 }
 ```

-### Tensor Mechanics
+### Solid Mechanics

-If you use the multi-surface plasticity capability, `ComputeMultiPlasticityStress`, of the Tensor Mechanics module (feel free to contact Andy Wilkins if unsure) or if you just want to demonstrate MOOSE's advanced plasticity features, please cite:
+If you use the multi-surface plasticity capability, `ComputeMultiPlasticityStress`, of the Solid Mechanics module (feel free to contact Andy Wilkins if unsure) or if you just want to demonstrate MOOSE's advanced plasticity features, please cite:

 ```
 @article{adhikary2016robust,